open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 check.
-The GM might also call for a Dexterity (Sleight of Hand) check to determine whether you can lift a coin purse off another person or slip something out of another person’s pocket.
+The GM might also call for a Dexterity (Sleight of Hand) check to determine whether you can lift a coin purse off another person or slip something out of another person's pocket.

 **Stealth.** Make a Dexterity (Stealth) check when